BrettRoper2040/pizzaFinal/README.md

 ###Setup/Installation: Clone this repository to wherever you wish, then open index.html in your preferred web browser

-###Known Bugs: "ID is added randomly at the end of the list of items on the pizza."
+###Known Bugs: "ID is added randomly at the end of the list of items on the pizza.".
+Items are going invisible instead of collasping properly.

 ###License: Copyright 2023 Brett Roper